phantomk/serverless-image-handler/README.md

 # AWS Serverless Image Handler Lambda wrapper for Thumbor

+## look here!!!

+> it is a fork from [awslabs/serverless-image-handler](https://github.com/awslabs/serverless-image-handler), fixed can't format image to png. have fun!!!

+---

 A solution to dynamically handle images on the fly, utilizing Thumbor (thumbor.org).
 Published version, additional details and documentation are available here: https://aws.amazon.com/answers/web-applications/serverless-image-handler/